Computer history - 1999

 Yahoo!
 Pager was renamed to Yahoo!
 Messenger in 1999.

-Intel created the Media & Signaling Division, known as Dialogic in 1999.
+Intel created the Media & Signaling Division, known as Dialogic, in 1999.

-Computer-related movies released in 1999
+Computer-related TV shows and movies released in 1999

 The Matrix, a popular sci-fi movie, was released on March 31, 1999.